 Music by Bear McCreary

 Like all Marvel properties, the level of quality needed to be high, expectations needed to be met, and every slip up would echo endlessly across the online forums.

 This is what makes Agents of S.H.I.E.L.D such a great example of his work.
-Over four seasons he has composed original scores that compliment the characters personalities, evolve with times of conflict, and create an emotional bridge between the audience and what they are seeing on screen.
+For over four seasons; he has composed original Netflix soundtracks that compliment the characters’ personalities, evolve with times of conflict, and create an emotional bridge between the audience and what they are seeing on screen.